LAF News Blog

 Stay up to date on LAF!

-Participants have been selected for LAF’s new Case Study Investigation (CSI) initiative.
-This unique research collaboration matches LAF-funded faculty and student research teams with design firms to document the benefits of exemplary high-performing landscape projects.
-Teams will develop methods to quantify environmental, economic and social benefits and produce Landscape Performance Series Case Study Briefs.
+Twelve faculty Research Fellows have been selected for LAF’s Summer 2012 Case Study Investigation (CSI) program.
+This unique research collaboration matches LAF-funded faculty and student research teams with design firms to document the benefits of exemplary high-performing landscape projects as Landscape Performance Series Case Study Briefs.

-LAF Research Fellows lead the case study preparation, develop methods for data collection, and receive funding to support a student research assistant.
+Research Fellows lead the case study preparation, work with firms to identify performance benefits of select projects, and develop methods for data collection.
+They also receive an honorarium and funding to support a student research assistant.
 These select faculty members provide expertise in quantifying landscape benefits, and the academic rigor that is needed to support designers, policy-makers, and advocates who are making the case for sustainable landscape solutions.

-The following ten LAF Research Fellows will lead the Summer 2011 Case Study Investigation program:
+The following LAF Research Fellows will lead the ten Summer 2012 Case Study Investigation teams: